pivotal/docs-tap/scc/parameters-reference.hbs.md

 It can do so in three distinct manners:

 - publishing the configuration to a container image registry
-- publishing the configuration to a git repository
+- publishing the configuration to a Git repository
-  - solely via the push of a commit, or
+  - solely by using the push of a commit, or
   - pushing a commit _and_ opening a pull request.

-Details about the different modes of operation can be found in [Gitops vs RegistryOps](scc/gitops-vs-regops.hbs.md) with the parameters documented in place.
+Details about the different modes of operation are found in [Gitops vs RegistryOps](scc/gitops-vs-regops.hbs.md) with the parameters documented in place.